techie-joe/core/README.md

 Interested in contributing to Core template project?
 We'd love your help.
 Core is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

-### Previewing the theme locally
+### Previewing the template locally

-If you'd like to preview the theme locally (for example, in the process of proposing a change):
+If you'd like to preview the template locally (for example, in the process of proposing a change):

-1. Clone down the theme's repository (`git clone https://github.com/techie-joe/core`)
+1. Clone down the template's repository (`git clone https://github.com/techie-joe/core`)
-2. `cd` into the theme's directory
+2. `cd` into the template's directory
 3. Run `script/bootstrap` to install the necessary dependencies
 4. Run `bundle exec jekyll serve` to start the preview server
-5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme
+5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the template

 ### Running tests

-The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
+The template contains a minimal test suite, to ensure a site with the template would build successfully.
 To run the tests, simply run `script/cibuild`.
 You'll need to run `script/bootstrap` once before the test script will work.

 -->